 - serious negligence;

 - breach of our internal policies and procedures;

 - the deliberate concealment of any of the above matters.

 2.1 A whistleblower is a person who raises a genuine concern in good faith relating to any of the above.
 If you have any genuine concerns related to suspected wrongdoing or danger affecting any of our activities (a whistleblowing concern) you should report it under this policy.

 2.2 This policy should not be used for complaints relating to your own personal circumstances, such as the way you have been treated at work.
 In those cases you should use the Grievance Procedure.

 3. RAISING A WHISTLEBLOWING CONCERN

 3.1 We hope that in most cases you will be able to raise any concerns you have with your Manager.
 You may tell them in person or put the matter in writing if you prefer.
-They may be able to agree a way of resolving your concern quickly and effectively.
-In some cases they may need to refer the matter to the Legal Department.
+Your Manager may be able to agree a way of resolving your concern quickly and effectively.
+In some cases the Manager may need to refer the matter to the Legal Department.

 3.2 Where the matter is more serious however, or you feel that your Manager has not addressed your concern, or you prefer not to raise it with your Manager for any reason, you should contact the Legal Director.